 When one thinks of the tropics, it’s always the sun, blue skies and coconut.
 I just love coconuts, I love coconuts in curry, chocolates, rice, pigeon peas (fiofio) etc. The fresh aroma of coconut in the Nigerian coconut rice fills your kitchen, as it adds richness and flavour to your food.

-My mother used to serve our Sunday lunch rice with sides of lightly toasted grated coconut, steamed green amaranth, roughly chopped peanuts, ground dry crayfish and so on.
-I would mix the coconut with my white rice and some salt and eat, no stew, nothing else.
+My mother used to serve our Sunday lunch of rice and Tomato stew with sides of lightly toasted grated coconut, steamed green amaranth, roughly chopped peanuts, ground dry crayfish and so on.
+I would mix the coconut with my white rice and some salt and eat, no tomato stew, nothing else.

 A little about the Nigerian Coconut Rice

 In Nigeria, we have coconut jollof rice, coconut fried rice, my vegetable coconut rice and then the ultimate Nigerian Coconut Rice.
 In this dish, coconut is the main ingredient, every other ingredient is there to enhance the flavour of coconut.
 If you use too little, it will taste bland.
 That being said, it is still a savoury dish so don’t go overboard with the coconut flavour or it will taste like a dessert.

 Coconut rice has the tendency to become soggy and burn, so you will need to adjust the cooking temperature at different times.
 You can use fresh whole coconut, canned coconut milk or coconut powder.
 If extracting milk from fresh coconut, use a mature coconut to get the full coconut flavour.
 If using coconut powder, then make coconut milk from the powdered coconut.